 Golden Yoga: Classes specially designed for practitioners in their Golden Years.
 Postures will be gentle, sometimes utilizing the stability of props like the wall and (when available) chairs.

-Yoga for Back Pain: Safe, strengthening, and healing, these classes are customized to suit the need of each individual practitioner.
+Yoga for Back Pain: Safe, strengthening, and healing, these classes move slowly and special attention is given to each individual practitioner.
 Lower back and neck pain tend to be the most common ailments, but practitioners with slipped discs or other unique back care concerns are welcome.

-Advanced Play: Customized semi-led sequences designed for yogis already deep into their practice.
+Advanced Play: Customized semi-led sequences designed for yogis already deep into their asana practice.